cayesoneira/miniTRASGO-documentation/docs/tasks/objectives.md

 ## Optimistic

-### General stuff
-Day-night modulation

-### Cosmic ray particle identification and spectroscopy
+### Cosmic ray physics
+- **Particle identification and spectroscopy**.
 Calculate the incident energy with the multiplicity of the event using a lead plate above.
 The coupling function gives the probability that a certain bundle of particles was produced by a primary CR of a certain mass and energy.
 This means that detecting a bundle of two muos will mean that there is a certain probability that the primary CR was a proton with >10 GeV.
 This would mean, in other words, **that we could detect primary CR from the ground**.
+- Variations in the total cosmic ray background rate.

-### Earth weather
+### Earth physics
+- **Earth weather**.
 Temperature of the strastosphere as a function of the muon rate at ground level.
+- Day-night modulation-
+- Variations in the earth's magnetic field.

 ### Solar weather
 Detect Bartle's rotation (27 day long Sun cycle); AMS in ISS did detect this.
 It would be a success to do it from the ground.